 "Vegeta vs. Shadow", it becomes clear immediately that Shadow is no match for Vegeta outside his super form, and even while in it, the best his attacks could do was make Vegeta angry.

-Every time Superman matched and countered Goku's strength, he handed him his head.
-Though this is most likely so that there would be a fight when both where at their best.
-During the post-match analysis Goku and Superman's limits are shown.
-Poor Goku never stood a chance.
+Every time Superman matched and countered Goku's strength, he handed him his ass.
+During the post-match analysis, Goku and Superman's limits are shown.
+Goku never stood a chance.
 And this was in a fight that even counted filler and GT.
 Supes would've — non-fatally — had this in the bag if they didn't count the telekinesis from DBZ filler used to eat the senzu bean after Superman paralyzed Goku early in the fight.

-Leonardo vs Zitz was almost entirely one of these.
-In a straight brawl, Zitz completely overpowered Leo and only got a couple hits.
-In Leo's home sewer, Leo completely outmaneuvered Zitz and didn't take a hit.
+Leonardo vs Zitz was this for Leonardo in the first half of the fight and for Zitz the last half of the fight.
+In a straight brawl early in the match, Zitz completely overpowered Leo and only got a couple hits.
+In Leo's home sewer toward the end, Leo completely outmaneuvered Zitz and didn't take a hit.

 The post-match analysis shows how much things were in Shao Kahn's favor.
-Having consumed what the hosts presume to be over 60 billion souls, literally millenia of experience, and enough usage of brainwashing to become resistant to it are enough for Kahn to overwhelm Bison and his Psycho Power; not to mention that they add that a soul-based fighting style is really inefficient against someone who devours them all the time.
+Having consumed what the hosts presume (incorrectly - they presume a constant population despite all populations increasing exponentially as time passes) to be over 60 billion souls, literally millenia of experience, and enough usage of brainwashing to become resistant to it are enough for Kahn to overwhelm Bison and his Psycho Power; not to mention that they add that a soul-based fighting style is really inefficient against someone who devours them all the time.

 Inverted altogether in Link vs. Cloud Strife and Ryu Hayabusa vs. Strider Hiryu; both of which were called incredibly close matchups (the former being considered the closest in the first season).

 This is what happens when you pit the Arwing against the Righteous Indignation.
-The Righteous Indignation is significantly outclassed in both shielding and weaponry.
+The Righteous Indignation is significantly outclassed in shielding, maneuverability, and weaponry.